nibi-lang/nibi/LANGUAGE.md

 Note: Whatever is returned from the execution of arg1 will be forcefully converted to a string for the given exception.
 If the result can not be turned into a string it will throw a cell_access_exception instead.

+This means that if you want to directly update the cell that `$it` points to, you NEED to use `set` and not `:=`.
+The former will find where it points and update it, the latter will overwrite $it into env and be overwritten at the end of the instruction list.

 ```
 ( throw < [*] () S RD > )